expressjs/expressjs.com/guide/migrating-4.md

 Next, change `"start": "node ./bin/www"` in the `package.json` file to `"start": "node app.js"`.

-With that, you just moved the functionality of `./bin/www` back to `app.js`.
-Not that it is recommended, but the exercise helps to understand how `./bin/www` works, and why `app.js` won't start on its own anymore.
+You have now moved the functionality of `./bin/www` back to `app.js`.
+This change is not recommended, but the exercise helps you to understand how the `./bin/www` file works, and why the `app.js` file no longer starts on its own.